All Episodes

 In other words, it was a transfer of time.

-So the actual run time for the generator, quite obviously, would be about four hours.
+So the actual runtime for the generator, quite obviously, would be about four hours.

-What would have happened if you had not gone back His concern was that the hyperspace bubble, which was generated by the interaction between the two systems, Montauk and the Philadelphia experiment, would continue to expand, and he was afraid that it might eventually engulf the Earth.
+His concern was that the hyperspace bubble, which was generated by the interaction between the two systems, Montauk and the Philadelphia experiment, would continue to expand, and he was afraid that it might eventually engulf the Earth.

-Well, anybody's guess what would happen then.
+Well, anybody's guessed what would happen then.

 Yes, hello.